openactive/feed-normaliser/docs/developing-the-services/better-performance.md

 Considerations:
 * You may see one stage as more important than other stages.
-  If so, you may want different ques for different types of messages.
+  If so, you may want different queues for different types of messages.
-  Alternatively, you may be using a message que system that allows setting importance on messages.
+  Alternatively, you may be using a message queue system that allows setting importance on messages.
 * One worker dyno can run several workers, and thus take advantage of Node's event loop.

 Pros:
-* In heroku, there is a setting to say how many dyno's of a particular worker type should be run.
+* In Heroku, there is a setting to say how many dyno's of a particular worker type should be run.
   This can finally be used; it can be turned up when a system is first live or when important data is about to be published, than turned down for normal use.
   This provides easy flexibility.
-* Easy monitoring of message ques to see how much work remains to be done; it may even be possible to use auto scale solutions here.
+* Easy monitoring of message queues to see how much work remains to be done; it may even be possible to use auto scale solutions here.
 * This really helps with the "Time from publish to processed" metric.

 Cons:
 * More complex to set up
 * Requires another service
-* Be careful of backpressure problems; if a cron service generates messages asking to download raw data faster than raw data can be downloaded there may be issues.
+* Be careful of back-pressure problems; if a cron service generates messages asking to download raw data faster than raw data can be downloaded there may be issues.
   You don't want more than one worker to try and download a raw data source at the same time.
   Consider if the download raw data stage should be handled in the "Trigger" component.